Tomerxp/FiveM-Projector/README.md

 - Link validation
 - Link Limitation (regex for checking trusted sites)

-I wrote this script multiple times, this is the implementation of it.
+I wrote this script multiple times, this is the best implementation of it.

-Firstly in Lua but the result was pretty bad, it had blurry edges and it got rendered poorly. reworked it in JS and looks great
+Firstly in Lua but the result was pretty bad, it had blury edges and it got rendered poorly. reworked it in JS and looks great